badgerhoneymoon/solar5d/ROADMAP.md

 - [] Rotatioin axis are not centered - from one pole it could be more extended than from the other
 - [] Even tho rings are right at the center it seams to be off-center (shadows?)
 - [] At some point labels are misaligned
+- [] If I turn on voice and then turn off quickly it will not shut it down

 ## Features
 - [x] Add Saturn's rings
-- [ ] Realtime API uses planet on focus and tell a story about peculiarities of the planet
+- [x] Realtime API uses planet on focus and tell a story about peculiarities of the planet
 - [x] Add unusual facts overlay for each planet
 - [ ] In voice mode, how about we would add streaming text of summary of the response
+- [] Asteroid belt
+- [] Earth can be zoomed in using Celesium.js

 ## User requests
 - [ ] Use mouse wheel to change planets